alexmuraru27/AmblyoBye/readme.md

 - **⏱️ Blob Change Time (Slider)**
   ➤ Controls how often the blob mask changes position (in seconds).
 More frequent changes may stimulate visual processing more effectively.

-- **👁️ Switch Eye (Toggle)**
-  ➤ Switch between filtering the left or the right eye.
-Flips the functionality of the `Blob clipping`.
-Will be removed soon, `I advise to keep this OFF`

 - **🎞️ Movie Selector (Dropdown List)**
   ➤ Choose which movie to watch from your loaded videos.